Mamoru Samuragochi

 Mamoru Samuragochi (佐村河内 守, Samuragōchi Mamoru) is a Japanese composer from Hiroshima Prefecture who falsely stated that he was totally deaf.
 He said throughout his career that he was deaf which led to foreign media dubbing him a "digital-age Beethoven".
-He was also the name credited for the video games Resident Evil: Dual Shock Ver.
+He was also the name credited for the video games Resident Evil: Director's Cut Dual Shock Ver.
 (1998) and Onimusha: Warlords (2001).
 In February 2014, it was revealed that most of the work attributed to him over the previous 18 years had been written by Takashi Niigaki.

 Biography

 Samuragochi was born on 21 September 1963 in Hiroshima Prefecture to parents who were both hibakusha (irradiated in the atomic bombing of Hiroshima).
 He started playing the piano at the age of four.
 He started having migraines while in high school, and said that, by the time he was 35, he had completely lost his hearing.
 After graduating from high school, Samuragochi did not attend university or music school, due to his dislike of modern composition methods, and he instead taught himself how to compose.

 On 31 March 2013, Samuragochi was the subject of a 50-minute Japanese TV documentary titled Melody of the Soul: The Composer Who Lost His Hearing (魂の旋律 ～音を失った作曲家～, Tamashii no Senritsu: Oto o Ushinatta Sakkyokuka) and broadcast by NHK.
 The documentary followed him as he met survivors of the 2011 Tōhoku earthquake and tsunami in northern Japan.